 The principles of CBALB

-This is why websites in any niche can adopt such expert content.
+Websites in any niche can adopt such expert content in the form of summarizing friendly versions of journal articles.
 Once such a topic chosen, the website can get connected with an academic publication that cites the journal article with that topic, as you will see further.

 This content connection works in a double sense – the academic publication citing the journal article can link back to the site where that topic is discussed, commented on, or summarized, for the benefit of the readership of the former.
 As such, the generated backlink will be both contextual and useful.
 The academic publication can be edited with the new link and published back as revised by either its authors or other academics, on academic/scholarly platforms where they have access as researchers.
-These are the principles of CBALB, which functions with the involvement of the client site’s management and academics dealing with writing, editing, and publishing on academic platforms.
+The CBALB functions with the involvement of the client site’s management and academics dealing with writing, editing, and publishing on academic platforms.

 Finding the suitable topic and journal article